What is Texas Corporation Foreign Qualification

 If the Registration Documents do not conform exactly to state of Texas requirements they will be rejected.

-You may subsequently amend the Registration Documents for your Texas Foreign Corporation but you will have to pay a fee to
+you may amend the registration documents for your Texas Foreign Corporation but you will have to pay a fee to

 the state of Texas in order to make the changes official.